Fast Computation of the Series Impedance of Power Cables with Inclusion of Skin and Proximity Effects: Discussion

-The new method is applicable for any system of non-overlapping solid, round conductors.
-In practice, cables often include tubular conductors (sheaths) as well as ground return in earth.
-The authors are currently extending the method to handle also these situations.
-As for the example of the three-phase cable, the modeling in this paper is fully applicable since the sheath conductor consists of wires and because the thick armor permits to ignore the external medium.
+The current version of MoM-SO does not permit to include the effect of a lossy ground.
+However, in the case of transients involving armored and pipe-type cables, the effect of the ground return is often small and can be ignored, at least when the transient effect does not include current injection to ground.
+The authors are currently extending the method to include ground return effects and tubular conductors (sheaths).
+As for the example of the three-phase cable in Sec.~\ref{sec:cable}, the modeling in this paper is fully applicable since the sheath conductor consists of wires and because the thick armor permits to ignore the external medium.